-Strengths Regular grounds maintenance operations carried out to a high standard; Litter collections carried out on a regular basis; Implementation of Dog Control Orders; Dedicated revenue budgets; Well trained, motivated and experienced staff; Full-time member of staff on site (weekdays); Additional member of staff May-September.
-Weaknesses Some features difficult to maintain to high standards until fully restored; Responses not always on the same day unless safety implications arise.
-Opportunities Additional ad hoc help from Friends groups and volunteers; Encourage park users to report damage and littering; Provide additional litter bins; Educate children and young people to respect the park through established links with local schools; Improved seasonal bedding displays through the use of an automatic irrigation system.
-Threats Future cuts in revenue budgets resulting in reduced maintenance standards; Lack of capacity within the workforce; Limited resources.
+Strengths Weaknesses Opportunities Threats Regular grounds maintenance operations carried out to a high standard.
+Litter collections carried out on a regular basis.
+Implementation of Dog Control Orders.
+Dedicated revenue budgets.
+Well trained, motivated and experienced staff.
+Responses not always on the same day unless safety implications arise.
+No full time dedicated member of staff assigned to the park.
+Additional ad hoc help from local groups and volunteers.
+Encourage park users to report damage and littering.
+Encourage park visitors to take litter away with them.
+Educate children and young people to respect the park through established links with local schools.
+Improved seasonal bedding displays through the use of an automatic irrigation system.
+Future cuts in revenue budgets resulting in reduced maintenance standards.
+Lack of capacity within the workforce.
+Limited resources.